rs028/mcm-facsimile/README.md

 -----------

 1) facsimile_check.py:
-   check a FACSIMILE model for common errors which cause FACSIMILE to crash.
+   check a model for common errors which may cause the FACSIMILE software to crash.

 2) facsimile_expcorr.py:
-   fix the exponent issue in FACSIMILE output files.
+   fix the exponent formatting issue in some FACSIMILE output files.

 3) facsimile_funcs.py:
    module of functions used by the `mcm-facsimile` scripts.